 Generalized anxiety disorder (GAD) is a debilitating illness that affects every part of your life.
 Individuals with this disorder can experience anxiety so severe that it prevents them from being able to leave the house.
 The fear that anxiety can occur at any moment leaves an individual trapped in state of constant worrying.
 Living in this state of constant worry and fear is distressing and exhausting.
-At Blue Ridge we understand how difficult it can be to deal with your anxiety.
+At our treatment center in Georgia, we understand how difficult it can be to deal with your anxiety.

 Generalized anxiety disorder is a disorder in which an individual experiences an excessive amount of anxiety and fear over every day occurrences.
 The worries associated with GAD are much more extreme and distressing than what is considered to be a normal amount of worrying.
 Many times the cause of the anxiety cannot be determined and seems to appear out of nowhere.
 Individuals with GAD usually have a difficult time controlling their anxiety which can create feelings of hopelessness.